Inequalities for space-bounded Kolmogorov complexity: Shannon inequalities: iterations

-and on both sides $u_k$ can be replaced by $u_{k+1}$ due to our assumption.
+and on both sides $u_t$ can be replaced by $u_{t+1}$ due to our assumption.
 So we can cancel the common terms.
-We do not know $k$ for which there is no change in the complexities, but we can replace the bound on the left-hand side by $u_N$, and on the right-hand side by $s=u_0$.
+We cannot compute $t$ for which there is no change in the complexities, but its existence is guaranteed.
+Then we can replace the bound on the left-hand side by $u_N$, and on the right-hand side by $s=u_0$.